| TERMS |

 | Vigorish |

-Amount of commission kept by the house (also
+Amount of commission kept by the house (also referred to as juice or vig) |

 A professional sports bettor |